 The 6 month GMAT study plan will well-work for you if you are someone,

-who does not want to compromise on the work schedule, and is thus compelled to work for 9hrs a day and has personal commitments such as family, children and / or is freelancing
+- who does not want to compromise on their work schedule, and is thus compelled to work for 9 hours a day and has personal commitments such as family, children and / or is freelancing

 As discussed above, this plan is ideally suitable for students who are still in college or for working professionals who have more than 8 years of work experience.
 This is because students usually juggle between a lot of other activities and people with more than 8 years of work experience usually find it difficult to orient themselves to books and a regular study schedule.
 If you intend to write the GMAT after 6 months, then you will have to set aside 1-2 hrs every day to imbibe the concepts right from the basics.
 You should be able to incorporate this preparation time in your schedule without affecting your work schedule and other regular commitments.

 According to the 6 month GMAT study plan, you would be expected to dedicate a sum total of 250 hours for your preparation, which would include 150 hours spent on learning the concepts right from the basics and 100 hours in which you would practice what you assimilated on the mock tests.
 Consistent practice will not only help you retain the concepts better but will also improve your proficiency level in the test.
 Hence if you miss preparation even on a single day this might prove difficult to compensate.

 It is therefore suggested that you begin with the most difficult concept to gain familiarity with it.
 Spending a lot of time with difficult concepts not only breeds contempt but also reduces the exam-day stress of solving such questions as you would be more mentally prepared.
 You should also chart out a plan to cover questions in which you are weak.
 This will enhance your prospects of getting more answers right.

 The GMAT exam comprises of 4 main sections :

 - Analytical Writing

 - Integrated Reasoning